WE’VE DESIGNED INFLUENCER MARKETING STRATEGIES FOR UBER EATS, ADAIRS & DOTTI

 THE CURRENT INFLUENCER LANDSCAPE

-Without a doubt, Influencer Management is the fastest-growing part of our digital agency.
-At CODI™ Agency we have an entirely unique understanding of the way influencers work.
-Our director Lisa Teh has insider knowledge of this platform, having worked as an influencer herself!
 We know the ins and outs of this marketing strategy, and we understand how to use it to your benefit, getting you impressive results.
-Influencers are seen as trusted advisers to the modern consumer, and if you’re looking to cement loyalty and trust with your target demographic, using influencers is an effective way to boost both your brands’ engagement and amount of sales.
+Influencers are seen as trusted advisers to the modern consumer, and if you’re looking to cement loyalty and trust with your target demographic, using influencers is an effective way to boost both your brand’s engagement and sales.

 Le Tan is one of Australia’s most iconic fake tan and sun protection brands.
 Launching in 1977, Le Tan have prided themselves on creating innovative products which allows your skin to glow all year round.
 Le Tan engaged CODI™ Agency to help promote their new product range.
 We engaged 20+ micro-influencers and macro-influencers to post about their new range for summer.
 These influencers created on-brand content which not only promoted the new products, but also gave Le Tan content to share on their digital channels.